hydroflux/abstractor-ws/BACKLOG.md

 - [ ] Integrate 'previously_downloaded' into the 'execute' script instead of calling in the 'download' script--try to set equivalency to the eagle 'execute' script
 - [ ] Logic for the 'previously_downloaded' route goes in the 'handle_single_document' function of the 'execute' script
 - [ ] Update the 'record' script to set the 'document.reception_number' for the current Document class instance being recorded (somewhere in the 'aggregate_document_information' function of the 'record' script)
+- [ ] Create a validation check for 'reception_number', 'book', and 'page' for the 'record' script

 ### Mountain Lion